midub/USB-C_PD_sink/README.md

 - Up to 3A current.
 - Large output pins.
 - I2C, GPIO_1, Interupt and Flip pins are wired out to a 2x3 1.27mm pitch pin header.
+- Screw holes next to usb-c port for better attachment.

 ### Todo
 - Replace output power pins with fastons.